 Tim and Janis Gaule

-We would be interested in hearing comments or questions that you may have relative to this article.
-Our contact email is [email protected].
+If you have comments regarding this article, our contact email is [email protected].
 This is also a topic that we would be happy to discuss further at one of our monthly meetings.
-The Discussion Group for Better Hearing meets the second Friday of each month at 10 a.m. in the Sonoran Room at the MountainView clubhouse.
-For more information, contact Jennifer Jefferis at [email protected] or Lyle Larson at [email protected].
+The Discussion Group for Better Hearing meets the second Friday of each month at 10 a.m. in the Sonoran Room at MountainView Clubhouse.
+For more information about the meetings, contact Jennifer Jefferis at [email protected] or Lyle Larson at [email protected].